Chapter 14

 My little sister is minding the probes.

 For reasons I find uninteresting, Dorset relishes probe duty.
-She’s at the riverside with the builders, eyes locked on the construction, but she notices my arrival.
+She’s at the riverside with the artisans; her eyes are locked on construction, but she notices my arrival.

 Tell me something I don’t know, she lilts.